 Flexion and Extension

-Shoulder Extension – the shoulder joint angle increases, when you move your arm backwards.
+Shoulder Extension – The shoulder joint angle increases, when you move your arm backward.

 For example, when you do a straight arm pulldown, or you do a chin-up.